mlavi/hugo/static/slides/devops-demystified.md

  of many methods and practices that are breaking down the barriers to achieve agility and continuous delivery.

-For a term that is not even six years old, DevOps remains a mysterious pursuit for many software engineering organizations.
+For a term less than a decade old, DevOps remains a mysterious pursuit for many software engineering organizations.

-DevOps seems intangible: you can't buy it, there is no certification, and frankly, there is no universal definition, yet everyone wants it or already "does" it, but still has trouble identifying it.
+DevOps seems intangible: you can't buy it, there is no certification, and no universal definition, yet everyone who wants it or does it has trouble identifying it.

-We will cover the following topics so that you can understand and chart your own journey to DevOps.
+We will cover these topics so that you can understand and chart your own journey to DevOps.

 ---